frankiesanjana/bake-it-better/README.md

 <img src="docs/readme-images/build-and-deployment/use-this-template.png" alt="Image showing use this template button">

-- Create a name and, optionally, a description for the repository, then click on the green "Create repository" button below.
+- Create a name and, optionally, a description for the repository, then click on the green "Create repository from template" button below.

 <img src="docs/readme-images/build-and-deployment/create-new-repo.png" alt="Image showing repo creation">